-Coming in a wide variety of colors and sizes, this belt is lightweight, though it does weigh as much as tube-style waistpacks with larger carrying capacities.
+Coming in a wide variety of colors and sizes, this belt is lightweight, though it does weigh as much as tube-style running belts with larger carrying capacities.

 The Zipster Lite has four pockets, two on the sides that fold over to close, and one each on the front and the back with zippers and water-resistant material inside.
 It’s a tight fit for a smartphone in the zipper pockets, but it works.

-A female tester did find some movement with the waistbelt riding up when sized according to Nathan’s sizing chart, so she recommends women to size down if they are at the edges of two sizes.
+A female tester did find some movement with the waistbelt riding up when sized according to Nathan’s sizing chart, so she recommends women size down if they are on the cusp of two sizes.

 Actual weight: 2.2 ounces (63 grams)

-Configuration: Two large zippered pockets on front and back; two fold-over pockets on the sides
+Configuration: Two large zippered pockets on the front and back; two fold-over pockets on the sides

 - Great price